sundaysenergy/integral-therapy/approach.md

 _[Dr. Thompson](http://www.therapyminneapolis.com/credentials) conducted his doctoral studies at the California Institute of Integral Studies - an institution leading the way in the movement towards an integrative understanding of the human and the world._

+For more info on the Integral approach to psychotherapy, please visit our sister-organization's website: [Chiron: Center for Integral-Relational Studies](http://www.chiron-center.com/)